-Florida Institute of Technology’s (FIT) Head Women’s Lacrosse coach, Corinne Desrosiers, has made a significant impact on the program since taking the head coaching position in 2013.
+Coach Corinne Desrosiers has been named the Dukes’ fourth head women’s lacrosse coach.
+She was the (FIT) Head Women’s Lacrosse coach and made a significant impact on the program since taking the head coaching position in 2013.
 Desrosiers was named the 2016 SSC Coach of the Year, a first in the program’s history.
 Coach Desrosiers has coached players receiving honors including SSC Player of the Year, All-SSC selections including First Team and honorees, as well as various academic awards.
 Before coaching at FIT, Desrosiers was the head coach at Merrimack College for six seasons, where she was named WomensLacrosse.com Division II National Coach of the Year as well as an assistant coach for Division III lacrosse and field hockey teams at the University of New England.

 LRT Sports: What is the most important quality you look for in a recruit?